camdecoster/camdecoster.github.io/content/posts/how-to-rip-audio-from-dvd/index.md

 ![image alt text](/posts/how-to-rip-audio-from-dvd/images/header.png "Image title text")

 I recently purchased a copy of the DVD, "[The Raconteurs: Live At Montreux 2008](https://youtu.be/a-SeNaClWmo)".
 The recording is high quality and the set list is great.
 However, my intention was not to watch this video but to rip the audio from it.
 I listen to a lot of concerts as I work and I wanted to add this to my collection.
 I did this once a couple of years ago using a cross-platform program called [DVD Audio Extractor](https://www.dvdae.com/) and it made the process very easy.
 I was able to use a free trial that first time, but that trial expired so I had to find a new solution.
 I seriously considered just buying a license for DVDAE, but I couldn't justify the cost for something that I would use so seldomly.
 As I use Debian Linux as my operating system, I was sure that I could find a combination of utilities to do the same thing that DVDAE does.
 And I did!
-But before I tell you how, keep in mind that you should only decrypt DVD's that you own and you should only use the resulting files yourself.
+But before I tell you how, keep in mind that you should only decrypt DVDs that you own and you should only use the resulting files yourself.
 Alright, here's how I managed it.

 ### Accessing the DVD

-Before you can access the DVD, you need to install the libraries necessary to decrypt DVD's on your OS.
+Before you can access the DVD, you need to install the libraries necessary to decrypt DVDs on your OS.
 You can read about how to do that on Debian [here](https://wiki.debian.org/CDDVD).
 You'll also need a DVD drive.
 It's easier if your DVD drive and the DVD use the same region code, but it should still work even if they don't match.

 ### Get Title and Chapter Info